 When it comes to sleep, getting into a consistent routine of what time you go to sleep and what time you wake up is important.
 It is recommended that you get 7-9 hours of restful sleep each night.
 In order to keep this consistent, it is recommended that you go to bed and wake up at the same time every day, even on weekend.
 This helps maintain a regular sleep-wake cycle.

 Regardless of what healthy habit you may be working towards, scheduling time in your day to purposefully work on it is a must.
-Whether exercise, nutrition, or sleep-related, it is important to try to perform it on a consistent basis, in the same way, to increase the likelihood that it will become a part of your daily routine.
+Whether exercise, nutrition, or sleep-related, it is important to work towards it on a consistent basis, in the same way, to increase the likelihood that it will become a part of your daily routine.